atsiflikiotis/Radar-Interference-Prediction-ITU-p452/README.md

 https://www.itu.int/rec/R-REC-P.452-16-201507-I/en

-There is a matlab implementation already published by ITU-R Study Group 3, you can download it from below url (validation examples also provided in the site):
+There is a matlab implementation already published by ITU-R Study Group 3, for the main calculation of transmission loss according to p452 (without SRTM path profile generation).
+You can download it from below url (validation examples also provided in the site):

 https://www.itu.int/en/ITU-R/study-groups/rsg3/Pages/iono-tropo-spheric.aspx